JakeGinnivan/ArgyBargy/README.md

 WPF makes dialogues hard, especially when trying to do it in a testable way.
 Then you throw a shell and busy windows as cross cutting concerns and things get complex.

-Argy Bargy is the result of many arguments with WPF about how this should be easier, and this library helps you win!
+Argy Bargy is the result of many arguments with WPF about how this should be easier, and this library helps you win those arguments!

 ## Command Link Dialog